MGD1981/shopkeep/docs/devplan.md

 - Try to keep minimal personal apotheosis, but town may improve based in part on player's actions.
 - Player able to haggle and potentially deceive customers (e.g. convince someone that a cursed sword is actually magically bless and worth more than normal, or once belonged to an historical figure).
 Charisma stat?
 - Weapons based more on real life/history than D&D?
+- Customers may browse the display or you can suggest a special item from your storage.
+    - Only so many special items may be shown depending on customer's personality.
+    - Special interaction menu(s).

 #Potential Future (post v1)